Kordam/Rapid.dart/README.md

 # Rapid.dart

 ## Introduction
-A rigid body simulator using polygon interference detection Current stable release is **v0.1-dev**
+A rigid body simulator using polygon interference detection.

+Current stable release is **v0.1-dev**

-Special thanks to Stefan Gottschalk for his thesis on Collison Queries
+Special thanks to Stefan Gottschalk for his thesis on Collison Queries.

 ## Features